 Experiment Templates

-Experiment template can be set up to streamline data collection while maintaining flexibility.
+Experiment templates can be set up to streamline data collection while maintaining flexibility for each experiment's data capture.

 On the edit screen, there are several ways to set up data capture: